dharmamitra/dharmamitra-guides/README.md

 > *Advanced translation mode that provides comprehensive research context by integrating deep semantic search across entire data collections.*

 **MITRA Deep Research** is an enhanced translation experience that goes beyond simple text translation.
-By setting the target language to `Deep Research`, users receive not just a translation, but also comprehensive semantic analysis that leverages the full power of Dharmamitra's data collections.
+By setting the target language in MITRA Translate to `Deep Research`, users receive not just a translation, but also comprehensive semantic analysis that leverages the full power of MITRA Search and [DharmaNexus](https://dharmanexus.org).

 #### Features